-I really enjoyed visiting the New Forest last week.
+I really enjoyed visiting the New Forest for a winter break.
 Although it’s only around 100 miles from where I live in southern England, I’d not really explored this area much at all, and I was intrigued to learn about its history.
+While I was there I took part in some outdoor adventures – you can read about it in my post 7 great outdoor activities in the New Forest.

 The New Forest was designated a royal hunting ground by King William I in 1079 and a management system of verderers, agisters and commoners was set up to protect the land and its animals.
 Almost a thousand years later, the New Forest is now a National Park.
 The medieval management system is basically still in place, and continues to shape the landscape.
 Verderers protect the forest from development and are responsible for the welfare of its animals.
 Verderers employ full-time agisters to work on the forest and check on the animals.
 The livestock, mostly ponies and cattle, belong to commoners, who have the right to graze them on the forest.